Introduction

 Here are some key dates:

-• Corporate Income Tax:ย Companies must file their CIT returns within six months of their financial year-end.
+- Corporate Income Tax: Companies must file their CIT returns within six months of their financial year-end.

-• Value Added Tax:ย VAT returns are due on a monthly basis.
+- Value Added Tax: VAT returns are due on a monthly basis.

-• Withholding Tax:ย Businesses must remit WHT within 30 days of the transaction date.
+The deadline is the 21st of the following month. - Withholding Tax: Businesses must remit WHT within 30 days of the transaction date.

 Failure to adhere to these timelines can lead to significant consequences.